Intellectual Property: UPPS No. 01.04.26

-03.05 IDP Disclosure.
-Creators of IDP have a duty to promptly disclose their IDP to the IP Committee in writing.
+03.05 IDP Disclosure – Creators of IDP have a duty to promptly disclose their IDP to the OTC in writing.
 Certainty about patentability is not a requirement for disclosure.
 The duty to disclose arises as soon as the creator has reason to believe, based on the creator’s own knowledge or upon information supplied by others, that the invention or discovery may be patentable.

-Creators must use the disclosure form prescribed by and available from the OCIR to make disclosures.
-Creators shall cooperate with Texas State and the OCIR in protecting intellectual property rights in the IDP.
-Creators shall execute such declarations, assignments, or other documents as necessary in the course of invention evaluation, patent prosecution, or protection of patent rights to insure the Texas State holds title to these inventions.
+Creators must use the disclosure form prescribed by and available from the OTC to make disclosures.
+Creators shall cooperate with Texas State and the OTC in protecting intellectual property rights in the IDP.
+Creators shall execute such declarations, assignments, or other documents as necessary in the course of invention evaluation, patent prosecution, or protection of patent rights to ensure that Texas State holds title to these inventions.

-Prior to any waiver of interest, the OCIR shall evaluate the third party rights to the IDP and take appropriate steps to ensure compliance with contractual obligations and state and federal law.
+Prior to any waiver of interest, the OTC shall evaluate the third-party rights to the IDP and take appropriate steps to ensure compliance with contractual obligations and state and federal law.

-03.07 IDP Administration.
-In asserting and exploiting Texas State’s IDP ownership interest, the OCIR shall make determinations as to:
+03.07 IDP Administration – In asserting and exploiting Texas State’s IDP ownership interest, the OTC shall make determinations as to:

 a. the potential value of the IDP to Texas State;